 TypeCredits

-Written examinationGrading scale
+4,5Grading scale

-4,5Recurrence
+Grade to a thirdRecurrence

 IrregularVersion

 1

-Events WT 23/24 2550138 Mixed-integer Programming I 2 SWS Lecture / 🗣 Stein WT 23/24 2550139 Exercises Mixted Integer Programming I Practice / 🗣 Stein, Beck ST 2024 2550140 Mixed-integer Programming II 2 SWS Lecture / ♀ ≉ Stein Exams WT 23/24 7900180_WS2324_HK Mixed Integer Programming I Stein ST 2024 7900014_SS2024_NK Mixed Integer Programming I Stein
+Events ST 2024 2550140 Mixed-integer Programming II 2 SWS Lecture / 🗣 Stein Exams ST 2024 7900014_SS2024_NK Mixed Integer Programming I Stein

 The assessment of the lecture is a written examination (60 minutes) according to §4(2), 1 of the examination regulation.
 The successful completion of the exercises is required for admission to the written exam.